BryanChasko/jitsi-video-hosting/README.md

 ✅ **Infrastructure Status**: Fully deployed with HTTPS-enabled Network Load Balancer, DNS configured, and scale-to-zero ECS service

-🚀 **Testing Status**: Complete automated testing suite with scale-up/down, health verification, and SSL validation
+🚀 **Testing Status**: Complete Perl-based testing suite with 10-phase workflow, health verification, and SSL validation

-🔧 **Production Status**: Optimized for AWS production use with auto-scaling, monitoring, video recording, and enhanced security
+🔧 **Production Status**: Optimized for AWS production use with manual scaling, monitoring, video recording, and enhanced security

 Generally speaking, this aims to be a guide others can use to host video calls and enable streaming for their own communities, hosted on AWS.